MANUAL - ORGANISING HARVEST DAY

 Transport the harvest: give-away or heeling in.

 Your harvested seedlings have been counted, bundled and sorted.
-Now they may go to their next destination!
+Now they are ready to be transported to their next destination!

 From Harvest Site to…?